-Deep Blue Revival: A Faithful Reproduction
+Deep Raider Revival: A Faithful Reproduction

 The Revival’s unidirectional rotating bezel deserves special mention.
 It faithfully reproduces the look of the original bakelite bezel, complete with a luminous triangle at 12 o’clock and a white printed scale.
 Another notable feature is the solid caseback, engraved with the ‘Favre Leuba 1737’ signature and the brand’s hourglass emblem.
 This detail not only adds to the vintage feel but also serves as a reminder of the brand’s long-standing heritage in watchmaking.

-Deep Blue Renaissance: A Modern Interpretation
+Deep Raider Renaissance: A Modern Interpretation

 Modern touches include a display caseback showing off the movement and a ceramic bezel insert with redesigned numerals for better legibility.
 The ceramic insert is not only more scratch-resistant than the Revival’s sapphire, but its redesigned numerals offer enhanced legibility, crucial for a diving watch.
 Another modern touch is the enlarged screw-down crown.
 Engraved with Favre Leuba’s hourglass emblem, it’s not just aesthetically pleasing but also ensures water resistance and ease of operation, even with diving gloves.